 I need to apply for compute resources, who should I contact?

-For Swedish academia, SNIC provides the resources that you can apply for.
+For Swedish academia, NAISS provides the resources that you can apply for.